Twins' Rocco Baldelli won't be manager of the year again, but his work was just as impressive

 On Sunday, the Twins gained the second straight AL Central title at 36-24, when the White Sox lost to the Cubs.
 Among those sending congratulations were McClure and Evers.

-Next came the early days when play resumed and the virus quickly shut down teams, including the St. Louis Cardinals right after they were at Target Field.
+Doubt about the ability to play a season had surfaced in the opening week.
+Teams were shut down by the virus, including the St. Louis Cardinals right after they were departed Target Field.

-On Sunday, as Game 60 was being played, Twins President Dave St. Peter said: “I wasn’t all that confident we would get to this day.
-With the problems early, it wasn’t certain that players around baseball would choose to continue.
-Rocco gets a lot of credit for giving our players a confidence baseball could get through this.’’
+As Game 60 was being played, Twins President Dave St. Peter said: "I wasn't all that confident we would get to this day.
+With the problems early, it wasn't certain that players around baseball would choose to continue.
+Rocco gets a lot of credit for giving our players a confidence we could get through this.''

-On the field, there were constant absences due to injury.
-No Josh Donaldson for over a month, no Buxton, Max Kepler or Luiz Arraez for stretches, no Pineda for 60 percent of the schedule.
-Also, no power surge from Mitch Garver, or invincibility from closer Taylor Rogers — to name two missing elements from those 101 wins in 2019.
+On the field, the Twins had constant absences due to injury.
+No Josh Donaldson for over a month, no Buxton, Max Kepler or Luiz Arraez for stretches.
+Pineda's suspension lasted for 60 percent of the schedule.
+Plus, there was no power surge from Mitch Garver, or invincibility from closer Taylor Rogers — to name two missing elements from those 101 wins in 2019.

-The road also was much tougher; changing towns, hotels and ballparks, as other leagues had their teams playing in “bubbles,,’’ The Twins were 12-17 in away games this time, so Rocco’s reversed the secret to success and went an MLB best 24-7 at home.
+The road also was much tougher; changing towns, hotels and ballparks, while other leagues had their teams playing in "bubbles.''
+The Twins were 12-17 in away games this time, so Rocco's players reversed the secret to success and went an MLB best 24-7 at home.

 And we know this: